-(1) Mr. Robin, our President and Chief Executive Officer, is not included in this table as he was an employee of us in 2015 and received no additional compensation for his services in his capacity as a director.
-Please see the "Summary Compensation Table-Fiscal 2013-2015" for information regarding the compensation Mr. Robin received as our President and Chief Executive Officer.

-- (2) Amounts reported represent the aggregate grant date fair value of restricted stock unit awards computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation ("FASB ASC Topic 718"), based on the closing price of the Company's common stock on the grant date and excluding the effects of estimated forfeitures.
-As of December 31, 2015, each of our non-employee directors had 15,000 outstanding restricted stock units. - (3) Amounts reported represent the aggregate grant date fair value of option awards computed in accordance with FASB ASC Topic 718, which excludes the effects of estimated forfeitures.
-For a complete description of the assumptions made in determining the valuation, please refer to Note 11 (Stock-Based Compensation) to our audited financial statements in our annual report on Form 10-K for the fiscal year ended December 31, 2015.
-Each of our non-employee directors received 12,500 options for their annual stock option grant on September 15, 2015.
-As of December 31, 2015, each of our non-employee directors had the following number of outstanding stock options: Robert B. Chess: 227,500; R. Scott Greer: 197,500; Joseph J. Krivulka: 227,500; Christopher A. Kuebler: 212,500; Lutz Lingnau: 227,500; Susan Wang: 142,500; Roy A. Whitfield: 227,500; and Dennis L. Winger: 231,250.
+- (1) Mr. Robin, our President and Chief Executive Officer, is not included in this table as he was an employee of us in 2018 and received no additional compensation for his services in his capacity as a director.
+Please see the "Summary Compensation Table Fiscal 2016-2018" for information regarding the compensation Mr. Robin received as our President and Chief Executive Officer. - (2) Amounts reported represent the aggregate grant date fair value of RSU awards computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation ("FASB ASC Topic 718"), based on the closing price of the Company's common stock on the grant date and excluding the effects of estimated forfeitures.
+As of December 31, 2018, each of our then-serving non-employee directors had 4,750 outstanding RSUs.
+Ms. Eastham had an additional 3,750 outstanding RSUs as part of her initial grant upon being appointed to the Board in September, 2018 and Mr. Ajer had an additional 9,000 outstanding RSUs as part of his initial grant upon being appointed to the Board in September, 2017. - (3) Amounts reported represent the aggregate grant date fair value of option awards computed in accordance with FASB ASC Topic 718, which excludes the effects of estimated forfeitures.
+For a complete description of the assumptions made in determining the valuation, please refer to Note 11 (Stock-Based Compensation) to our audited financial statements in our annual report on Form 10-K for the fiscal year ended December 31, 2018.
+Each of our then-serving non-employee directors received 9,500 stock options for their annual stock option grant on September 27, 2018.
+Ms. Eastham received an additional 7,500 option awards as part of her initial grant upon being appointed to the Board in September, 2018.
+As of December 31, 2018, each of our non-employee directors had the following number of outstanding stock options: Mr. Ajer: 65,750; Mr. Chess: 189,500; Ms. Eastham: 17,000; Mr. Greer: 199,500; Mr. Krivulka: 0; Mr. Kuebler: 179,500; Mr. Lingnau: 159,500; Mr. Whitfield: 189,500; and Mr. Winger: 178,125. - (4) Mr. Krivulka passed away on February 17, 2018. - (5) Mr. Kuebler retired effective as of December 31, 2018. - (6) Mr. Winger retired effective as of September 26, 2018.